MoodMinds/emission-spring-webmvc/CONTRIBUTING.md

 # Contribution Guidelines

-Thank you for your interest in contributing to Emission Spring Web MVC!
+Thank you for your interest in contributing to **Emission Spring Web MVC**!

 **Project Status: Experimental and Under Development**